mvr/mvr.github.io/posts/placebo-ethics.md

 ---
-title: The Ethics of Reporting on Placebos
+title: Should You Discuss The Placebo Effect?
 published: July 5, 2019
 tags: note-to-self, infohazard
 ---